Neville777/toy-project/README.md

 This is a code written in JavaScript that takes a numerical grade as input and returns the corresponding letter grade based on a predefined grading scale.
 The grading scale ranges from 0 to 100, and anything ouside it as "invalid grade".

 Usage
-You can use this code by calling the result function and passing a numeric grade as its argument.

 javascript
 Copy code
 console.log(result(75)); // Outputs "B"
 Function Explanation
-The result function works as follows:

-It takes a single argument, grade, which should be a number between 0 and 100.
+=> It takes a single argument, grade, which should be a number between 0 and 100.

-It uses a series of conditional statements (if-else if) to determine the corresponding letter grade.
+=> It uses a series of conditional statements (if-else if) to determine the corresponding letter grade.

 If grade is between 0 and 39 (inclusive), it returns "E" .
 If grade is between 40 and 49 (inclusive), it returns "D."